planetscale/vitess-operator/docs/api.md

 <p>DataVolumeClaimTemplate configures the PersistentVolumeClaims that will be created
 for each etcd instance to store its data files.
 This field is required.</p>
-<p>IMPORTANT: For a cell-local lockserver, you must set a storageClassName
+<p>IMPORTANT: For a cell-local lockserver in a Kubernetes cluster that spans
-here for a StorageClass that&rsquo;s configured to only provision volumes in the Availability Zone that corresponds to the Vitess cell.
+multiple zones, you should ensure that <code>volumeBindingMode: WaitForFirstConsumer</code>
+is set on the StorageClass specified in the storageClassName field here.
 Default: Let the operator choose.</p>
 </td>
 </tr>
 <tr>
 <td>
-<code>extraFlags</code><br/>
+<code>extraFlags</code></br>
 <em>
 map[string]string
 </em>